kolkhis/tech-notes/linux/tools/dd.md

                                   3035-9085
 ```

-Once you've identified your drive, `umount` (unmount) it if it's mounted anywhere.
+Once you've identified your drive, unmount it (`umount`) if it's mounted anywhere.
 ```bash
 sudo umount /dev/sdb*
 ```

-- The `/dev/sdb*` ensures all partitions are unmounted.
+- The `/dev/sdb*` glob ensures all partitions are unmounted.

 Then, pick the ISO you want to create bootable media from.
 I'll use `/ISOs/linuxmint-22.1-xfce-64bit.iso` in this example.